Andrew Li

 Background

-I am a third-year PhD student in Computer Science at the University of Toronto and the Vector Institute for Artificial Intelligence, supervised by Sheila McIlraith.
-My research interests lie at the intersection of Machine Learning (particularly Reinforcement Learning), AI Planning, and Knowledge Representation & Reasoning.
-I aim to develop AI which learns over a long lifetime by acquiring knowledge from its interactions with the world, abstracting knowledge into generalizable concepts, and reasoning at a high-level to robustly handle new situations.
+I am a final-year PhD student in Computer Science at the University of Toronto and the Vector Institute for Artificial Intelligence, supervised by Sheila McIlraith.
+My research interests lie at the intersection of machine learning (particularly reinforcement learning), AI planning, and knowledge representation & reasoning.
+I aim to develop AI that learns over a long lifetime by acquiring knowledge from its interactions with the world, abstracting knowledge into generalizable concepts, and reasoning at a high-level to robustly handle new situations.

 Education